hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/4-four-new-kids-on-the-block.md

 ## But
 #### Plastic is not going to be 'the Git killer'

-* it's not open-source software
+* it's not open-source software <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Git users are not changing their VCS just for some *eye candy*
+* Git users are not changing their VCS just for some eye candy <!-- .element: class="fragment fade-in-then-semi-out" -->

 note:
 * **not open-source software**